 Fish may not be everyone’s cup of tea, but the fresh fish found in the serene rivers of Nepal tastes like heaven.
 Various places in Nepal are popular for fresh and delicious fish servings.

 Another destination to find restaurants that serve delicious fish curry is Dolalghat.
-Located in Kavrepalanchowk district, Dolalghat is a common holiday destination among locals during the summer season, mainly to enjoy the coolness of the Sunkoshi River.
-The restaurants here sell fresh fish of the Sunkoshi river that are genuinely flavourful.
+Located in the Kavrepalanchowk district, Dolalghat is a common holiday destination among locals during the summer season, mainly to enjoy the coolness of the Sunkoshi River.
+The restaurants here sell fresh fish from the Sunkoshi River that is genuinely flavourful.

 Begnas is yet another place that is blessed visually by mother nature.
 It lies on the way to Pokhara in the Kaski district.
 You must experience boating in Begnas Lake.
 Witness the Himalayan ranges in the vicinity and the heavenly atmosphere while boating.
 Thereafter, try the fish barbeque in Begnas.
 You can spend a short vacation of 1-2 days at Begnas, which is not more than 2 hours of drive from Kathmandu.